penningjoy/naturallanguageprocessor/readme.md

 ```

 ## Notes
-The application is built to only scrape a particular URL - a test URL.
-However, it can be extended to scrape similar webpages.
+The application is built to only scrape and process a particular wikipedia page to understand the content.